mixn/carbon-now-cli/readme.md

 ## Presets

-### Creating a preset
+### Creating a Preset

-However you use the `carbon-now` command, a `~/.carbon-now.json` config will be created for you.
+Running the `carbon-now` command generates a `~/.carbon-now.json` config file.

-Presets live inside your `~/.carbon-now.json` config and are made up of [available settings](#settings).
-You can create presets manually, or automatically by running `carbon-now` with `--interactive`.
-You’ll then be asked the following two questions last:
+Presets are stored in this file and consist of [available settings](#settings).
+You can create presets either manually or automatically via the `--interactive` flag.
+When prompted, answer the following:

 ![Presets 1](static/presets-1.png)

-Answering with yes and naming the preset (in this case `presentation`) will result in the preset being saved to `~/.carbon-now.json`.
-In this particular case, `~/.carbon-now.json` will look like so:
+For example, naming the preset `presentation` will add it to `~/.carbon-now.json` like this:

 ```ts
 {